Elizabeth Alexeievna (Louise of Baden): Personality and appearance

 Empress Elizabeth by Vladimir Borovikovsky, 1813.
 Russian poet Alexander Pushkin dedicated her his poem "I wasn't born to amuse the Tsars" (я не рожден царей забавить...)

-Elizabeth Alexeievna was distinguished by a soft, melodious voice and a beautiful oval face with delicate features; a Greek profile, large almond-shaped blue eyes and curly ash blond hair, which she usually left floating on her shoulders.
-With an elegant figure, regal carriage, and a beautiful angelic face, she was regarded by contemporaries as one of the most beautiful women in Europe and probably the most beautiful consort at that time.
-Charming, generous and intellectual, Elizabeth Alexeievna loved literature and the arts.
+Elizabeth Alexeievna had a soft voice and an oval face with delicate features; a Greek profile, large almond-shaped blue eyes and curly ash blond hair, which she usually left floating on her shoulders.
+With an elegant figure, regal carriage, and an angelic face, contemporaries regarded her as one of the most beautiful women in Europe.

+Elizabeth Alexeievna loved literature and the arts.
 She took music lessons from Ludwig-Wilhelm Tepper de Ferguson (1768–after 1824).
 Unfortunately, she possessed a shy, withdrawn personality which failed to endear her to either the Russian court or her in-laws.
 She preferred simplicity and solitude to the pomp and ceremony of life at court.

 Her marriage also failed to bring her fulfillment.
 Although Elizabeth Alexeievna loved her husband, and encouraged him in many personal and political crises, Alexander neglected her.
 Their relationship was harmonious, but emotionally distant, with each engaging in love affairs outside their marriage.